caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-The above catches, which will catch any exception, are sometimes known as a "pokemon catch" from their ability to catch them all.
-They are considered bad practice to some extent, but are useful in occasional circumstances: for example, if you want to ensure that a service will continue running regardless of any sort of error.
+The above catches, which will catch any exception (again, barring strange or extreme edge cases), are sometimes known as a "pokemon catch" from their ability to "catch them all".
+They are considered bad practice to some extent, but are useful in occasional circumstances: for example, if you want to ensure that a service will continue running regardless of almost any sort of error.

 A catch block can throw a new exception, or can rethrow the existing exception.
 The former case is the same as a `throw` anywhere else; the latter case is done with a `throw` statement with no exception given: